hgshdt/docker-ansible/README.md

 $ docker exec -it ansible /bin/bash
 ```

-The control node is accessible via a web browser at `http://localhost:8990/`.
+The control node is also accessible via a web browser at `http://localhost:8990/`.

 Check the Ansible version installed: